5 Computing your future

-It’s difficult to think of any aspect of our lives that hasn’t been changed by the invention of the digital programmable computer, just 74 short years ago.
+It’s difficult to think of any aspect of our lives that hasn’t been changed by computing.
+The idea of the Turing machine and its practical implementation in the stored program computer, just over seventy years ago continues to have a huge and growing impact on both our personal and professional lives.
 (Lavington 1998) Consequently, computing is a crucial skill in a wide range of careers across every sector of business and society.
 You don’t have to have studied Computer Science at University to take advantage of all the exciting opportunities provided by computing.
 This chapter looks at why computing is a subject for everyone.
 If you’re studying computing, this chapter isn’t aimed at you, unless you are struggling to stay motivated with your subject! 👨🏿💻👨💻👩🏽💻👩💻👨🏿💻

 Reading this chapter and doing the activities will help you to: